“Knowledge is a public good and increases in value as the number of people possessing it increases.”

 How do I use this website?

-Using the above map, double-click to zoom to where you live, work, or play.
+The map is interactive, so it’s easy to zoom in to where you live, work, or play.

-Click on a neighborhood’s shape to reveal its name and the link to its dedicated page.
+Click on any neighborhood’s shape to reveal its name and the link to its dedicated page.

 You can also find your neighborhood’s page via the list found in the right-hand column.